Researching Early Detection of Deterioration in Elderly Residents (EDDIE+)

 – Empowerment of nursing and care staff via the establishment of ongoing clinical mentoring and support systems.

-The study aims to determine the effectiveness and cost-consequences of the EDDIE+ program in reducing hospital bed days and improving resident care outcomes.
-The study will also evaluate the process and impact of the program, looking at the barriers and facilitators within implementation.
+The study aimed to determine the effectiveness and cost-consequences of the EDDIE+ program in reducing hospital bed days and improving resident care outcomes.
+The study also evaluated the process and impact of the program (read the process evaluation protocol here), looking at the barriers and facilitators within implementation.
+Data is in the final stages of analysis with results to be published shortly.